People are always asking me if affiliate marketing is a real business. Yes, it certainly is!

-Acquired By: XL Media PLC./Webpals
+Acquired By: XL Media plc/WebPals

 Reasons for Success

-I should know a lot about this website as it was my own.
+I should know a lot about this website, because it was my own.
 I started it in December 2009 and then sold in July 2018.

 - Detailed reviews and comparisons

-- Content was constantly updated
+- Constantly updated

-To highlight the last item I believe content (copy) is a commodity, especially with SEO.
-Meaning it’s an arms race between competing websites for your niche.
-There’s only so many ways you can discuss how to open a Roth IRA account.
+To highlight the last item, I believe content (copy) is a commodity, especially with SEO.
+It’s an arms race among the competing websites in your niche.
+There are only so many ways you can discuss how to open a Roth IRA account.

 Sold For: $30 million

-Acquired Date: October 2016
+Acquired Date: Oct.
+2016

-Acquired By: The New York Times Company
+Acquired By: The New York Times Co.